ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/07-Adding_Ions.md

 {: .bash}

-### Summary: script for LEaP to prepare topology and coordinate files
+### Summary: script for LEaP to prepare the topology and the coordinate files
 Save the following commands in a file, e.g. solvate_1RGG.leap
 ~~~
 source leaprc.water.spce